buivn/CVP_Yolov3_Keras/README.md

 **cv_Yolov3Keras**
 This function loads yolov3 model (output of function makeYolov3Model.py) and detects 4 kinds of trained objects in a list of 20 images in folder testImg\

+**labelImg**
+This folder contain a program to label the images, the number and name of the classes can be changed in .data file\

+**testImg**
+This folder contains 20 images for testing\